-The bank will raise either its benchmark interest rate or reserve requirements if demand pressures increase, Velarde told reporters in Lima today.
+The bank will raise either its benchmark interest rate or reserve requirements should demand pressures increase, Velarde told reporters in Lima today.

-The bank boosted reserve requirements for the first time in a year on May 1 as credit growth and an improved economic outlook risk fueling inflation that’s been above the target of 1 percent to 3 percent for 10 months.
-While growth accelerated to 6 percent in the first quarter from 5.5 percent in the previous three months, it remains below potential, Velarde said.
+Banco Central de Reserva del Peru boosted reserve requirements for the first time in a year on May 1 as credit growth and an improved economic outlook risk fueling inflation that’s been above the target of 1 percent to 3 percent for 10 months.
+While annual growth accelerated to 6 percent in the first quarter from 5.5 percent in the previous three months, it remains below potential, Velarde said.